 Wingstop Hawaiian Sauce Recipe

 Welcome to the Wingstop Hawaiian Sauce Recipe.
-Wingstop Hawaiian Sauce is a sweet, tangy, and tropical-inspired sauce that pairs perfectly with wings, chicken, or even grilled shrimp.
+Wingstop Hawaiian Sauce is a sweet, tropical-style sauce with pineapple notes and a mild tang that tastes amazing on wings.

 Prep Time 10 minutes